 Do check your destination’s marriage-license laws several months in advance of your wedding date.
 In the Bahamas, for example, you must be married between sunrise and sunset, and a Bahamian minister must officiate your ceremony.
 These are the kind of unique-to-the-destination details you’ll definitely want to plan around!

 Don't spend a lot of money on décor if you don’t need to.
 Most destination wedding locations are inherently beautiful, so select décor that complements, rather than competes with, the natural look of your surroundings.

-Do think outside of the music box.
+Do think outside of the box for wedding entertainment.
 Cigar rollers, flamenco dancers… the possibilities for live entertainment are endless throughout your destination weekend of events!

 Do request information about additional taxes on various food and beverage items so that you can accurately determine the all-in price of your wedding.

 Don't neglect local fare when building your wedding menu.
 If you’re getting married in Hilton Head, give guests a taste of the Lowcountry via a plate of shrimp and grits.
 If you’re going to Sante Fe, mole sauce is a must.

 Do provide as much information as possible on your destination wedding invitations and wedding website – airport codes, room blocks, modes of transportation available at your destination – on your save-the-date cards so that guests can request vacation time and make necessary travel arrangements sooner rather than later.

 Don't forget to request an early reply from your invited guests, so that you can properly budget for your wedding according to guest count.

 Do select a location that allows for convenient, hassle-free travel for you and your guests.
 A full day of travel cuts into your guests’ vacation time, ups their travel expenditures, and shortens the time they’re able to spend enjoying your event.
 Be cognizant of your guests’ time and budgetary boundaries by selecting a destination that’s as accessible as it is gorgeous!